lane711/sonicjs/README.md

 Deployment is basically the same as any regular Node.js/Express project.
 The project has successfully been deployed to Heroku, NodeChef, Amazon EC2 and others.
 I recommend using a process manager like PM2 or similar if you are deploying on a self managed server (like EC2).

+## Example

+Presently, the only in-production implementations that I know about (aside from sonicjs.com) are internal company applications.
+If you have an example you'd like to share, please contact me [here.](https://sonicjs.com/contact) and I'll be happy to list it here.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).